matthias-prangl/hsro-inf-kp.github.io/PITCHME.md

 ## Panic!

-Panics are for the kind of errors that should never happen like:
+Panics are for the kind of errors you can provide no solution for, like:
 - division by zero
 - assertion failures
 - unwrapping an Option containing None